eisenjulian/food-parser/README.md

-# food-parser
+# Food Parser
-A simple demo on how to parse empanadas flavors from sentences
+A simple demo on how to parse empanadas flavors from sentences using a naive greedy approach.